 Unable to set Foreign Keys Error Handling

 One of the major changes with master-2019.2 is the implementation of foreign key support in the database.
-This replaces the partial support in the code in prior versions.
+This replaces the partial support implemented in prior versions.
 If you want to know more about foreign key support, please refer to this topic in the How To … menu option.

 Foreign key support is implemented in patch #318.
 If you get the error, “Unable to set Foreign Keys,” the update process will stop after applying all patches up to #318 and will report pertinent error information in the tmp/log/php.log file.
 Look in this file to see what error(s) have been found.
 The first part of the error information is an explanation of what has been found.
 Here is the explanatory text: